Fist of Fury 1991: Synopsis

 Lau Ching (Chow) is a mainland country boy hoping to earn a living in Hong Kong.
 Upon reaching the city, he finds his luggage stolen by Smart, a low level thug whom Ching easily takes down with his inhuman right arm.
 However, Ching loses his hometown friend Ah Keung's address in the ensuing kerfuffle.
 With nowhere left to go, he forcibly moves into Smart's apartment as his roommate.
 Together, they fail to make a living through various odd jobs.
-As a witness to Ching's strength, Smart convinces him to enroll enter a MMA tournament with $10 million cash prize.
+As a witness to Ching's strength, Smart convinces him to enroll enter a MMA tournament with a $10 million cash prize.

 However, the competition requires competitors to be enrolled with a martial arts school, so Ching and Smart enroll with the Chiu Tung school, which in reality is a front for a gang.
 And as a part of the gang, their first assignment is to ambush Master Fok Wan of the Fok's school.
 The attack is mostly unsuccessful as Fok's head student, Cheng Wai, and daughter, Fok Man, comes to his rescue.
 In the ensuing chaos, Ching defects and defends Master Fok from the other thugs.
 Realizing Ching and Smart are good-in-nature, Master Fok later takes them on as students.

 It didn't take Ching and Smart too long to begin earning beautiful Man's affection.
 As they race to deliver their love letters, Man mistakes Smart's letter as Lau's and obliviously admits to him that she loves him as a brother.
 Unable to pursue her, Smart decides to play cupid for Ching and Man and facilitate their love letters instead.
 After spending a few months as Master Fok's student, Ching finally reunites with Ah Keung, albeit as he is stealing from the Fok residence.
 When questioned, Keung informs Chow that he was not the only thief in the house, as he witnessed another individual sneaking into Man's room.
 There, they discover Cheng about to rape Man.
 When Master Fok approaches, Cheng promptly refutes the allegation and accuses Ching of both rape and theft.
 Framed by the circumstances, Master Fok expels Ching and Smart from the premises.
 Ching and Smart split shortly after Ching misconstrues Smart's intentions as jealousy.